nationalparkservice/npmap-javascript-library/API.md

 ## Submodules

 Base API-specific code lives in one of the submodules that hang off of the <code>NPMap.Map</code> module.
-Generally speaking, you should not interact directly with these submodules, but if you need to do something programatically that isn't supported by the <code>NPMap.Map</code> module, you may need to access these submodules directly.
-That said, you should never use any of a submodule's properties or methods that start with an underscore (i.e. <code>_zoomToLatLngs</code>), as these are considered private and may change at any time.
+Generally speaking, you should not interact directly with these submodules, but if you need to do something programatically that isn't supported by the <code>NPMap.Map</code> module, you may need to.

 - <a href="http://www.nps.gov/npmap/support/library/base-apis/bing.html"><code>NPMap.Map.Bing</code></a>
 - <a href="http://www.nps.gov/npmap/support/library/base-apis/google.html"><code>NPMap.Map.Google</code></a>